Below are the results of the 2019 Open Publishing Awards. We present 11 amazing projects that we hope you both learn from and help us celebrate.

 The goal of the inaugural Open Publishing Awards is to promote and celebrate a wide variety of open projects in Publishing.

-Nominations are open for 1 month from August 19, 2019.
 More information about categories, judging and why we are doing this can be found below.

 The inaugural Open Publishing Awards focus on two categories – Open Source Software and Open Content.
 Judges may decide to break the categories down to sub-categories upon reviewing the nominations and call out projects for special mention in each.